-Taiwan has always been one of my all-time favourite countries, and one of the main reason is because I adore hot springs of all sorts.
-Thermal, mineral, man-made… I just love soaking in a hot bath and coming out feeling like I’ve sweated all the toxins out my skin.
+Taiwan has always been one of my all-time favourite countries, and one of the main reason is that I adore hot springs of all sorts.
+I just love soaking in a hot bath and coming out feeling like I’ve sweated all the toxins out my skin.
 But while I was exploring Yilan in the northeastern end of Taiwan, I discovered something completely different – a rare mineral cold spring with carbonic acid water known as the Su’ao Cold Spring 蘇澳冷泉.
 I had to check out this cool new find and spend an afternoon chillaxing there.
 Here’s what you need to know about Su’ao Cold Spring and how to get there.

 I had spent that morning on a failed attempt to make shallot pancakes in Sanxing (the perils of being a solo traveller and not being able to make up minimum numbers) and was pretty hot and tired.
-From Luodong train station, I hopped on a train to Su Ao for just 20 NTD and arrived in Su Ao in just half an hour.
+From Luodong train station, I hopped on a train to Su’ao for just 20 NTD and arrived in Su’ao in just half an hour.

-The Su Ao Cold Springs aren’t the most brand new of premises, but I really liked the fancy giant leaf shelter over the outdoor public baths.
+The Su’ao Cold Springs aren’t the most brand new of premises, but I really liked the fancy giant leaf shelter over the outdoor public baths.
 I picked a really good time to go because it was nice and empty – I have seen pictures and heard some stories about how it gets really crowded during the peak of summer when everyone wants some reprieve from the sweltering heat.
 But a midweek afternoon in May is apparently nice and quiet.

 Instead, I shelled out for a private bath cabin for 200NTD – it would have cost just 70NTD if I used the public baths, but I hadn’t really planned to visit Su Ao that day so while I did have a towel with me, I did not have my swimming gear, so a private bath it was.
 The ticket stated that I had an hour, but I was told I had just 40 minutes to enjoy my soak in the cold water and someone would come to knock on my door.
-It sounds like a short time, but honestly it is sufficient – you’ll see why in a bit.
+It sounds like a short time, but honestly, it is sufficient – you’ll see why in a bit.

 I stripped down and hopped into the little bathing pool, or well more accurately I gingerly lowered myself in because that first plunge was COLD.
 22 degrees doesn’t sound so bad, but remember this is almost half your normal body temperature so the cold really pierces through your body.
 There were some very muffled squeaks from me as I inched my body into the water.
-I do surprisingly well with cold temperatures considering I’m very much a person of the tropics, but it still took awhile before I could get comfortable.
+I do surprisingly well with cold temperatures considering I’m very much a person of the tropics, but it still took a while before I could get comfortable.

 It’s like when you are soaking in a hot spring and every movement you make sends sharp heat waves along your skin where the ripples touch you.
 In this case, it’s cold waves.
 Some people just do the cannonball and get it done and over with – also very much not me.
 I usually get stuck when it comes to my chest area – dipping into a cold bath makes your lungs feel like they shrunk or something.